 For the MLE, 95% confidence intervals were obtained using the standard error.
-For the ABC-PPWM, 2.5% and 97.5% quantiles are used.
+In addition to the standard MLE 95% confidence interval, credibility intervals were computed using BayesianMCMC (Viglione, 2014), which better describe uncertainty at the higher return periods (note the unrealistic drop in the lower limit at very high return periods in Figure 6 (left).
+For the ABC-PPWM, a 95% confidence interval was used.
 Note that the ABC-PPWM method seems to underestimate when compared to the MLE estimate, but they perform equally well in terms of variance of the posterior distribution.
-Once the historical data are included, the uncertainty is decreased but the posterior mean and the point estimates do not change by much, which agrees with previous work (Dixon et al., 2017).
-The ABC-PPWM posterior means stay inside the MLE method's 95\% bounds, and the parameter estimates are very similar (Table 2).
+Once the historical data are included, the uncertainty is decreased but the posterior mean and the point estimates do not change by much, which agrees with previous work (Environment Agency, 2017).
+The ABC-PPWM posterior means stay inside the MLE method's 95% bounds, and the parameter estimates are very similar (Table 2).
 However, it should be noted that the ABC-PPWM fit underestimates high flows.
 This is solely down to the shape parameter estimate, which if decreased by 0.1 from -0.03 to -0.13 would then overestimate high flows.
+In Figure 6, a clear difference can also be seen between the standard bootstrapping estimate for the 95% confidence interval, and the MCMC-computed credibility intervals; the latter show much narrower confidence intervals, suggesting less uncertainty.
+Although, as Table 2 shows, ABC shows an underestimate of the growth curve compared to the MCMC method, it has a more similar set of confidence intervals to the MLE approach.

+It is possible that the presence of local floodplain storage much further upstream may influence the flow at Shrewsbury, which might be an additional driving factor in the poor fit of the model.
+It would be of interest to the authors to investigate this further in the future.
+Another caveat here is that this assumes the plotting positions are correct.
+For shorter records, it is possible that the plotting positions are not truly representative.
+For example, the occurrence of a 1-in-100 year flood in 10 years of record would, under Gringorten plotting positions, only give a return period of 18 years.
+Improving on plotting positions for flood frequency curves is an important task, but not one addressed in the present work.

+Figure 4: Mean growth curve (solid line) and 95% confidence intervals (dashed) from ABC-PPWM under different acceptance probabilities, based on Shrewsbury data, running 100000 candidate parameter sets, and using the Maximum Spacing Estimator for historic period.

 4 Discussion

 As mentioned in Section 2.2 the rating equation does not take into account the flood going out of bank (i.e. past the top of the river channel).
-As such the rating continues to increase discharge nearly linearly, which leads to a highly underestimated discharge value.
-This can be seen on Fig. 4 where the biggest floods plateau substantially above a return period T of 50 years.
+Indeed, at this measuring station the rating continues to increase discharge nearly linearly, which leads to a highly underestimated discharge value.
+This can be seen on Figure 6 where the biggest floods plateau substantially above a return period, T, of 50 years.
 Indeed no values of parameters would account for this extreme bend in the data, suggesting that the estimate could be improved by a more comprehensive rating equation.

-Figure : Histograms illustrating posterior distributions of GLO parameters (location: top, scale: middle, shape: bottom) for simulated data.
+Figure 5: Histograms illustrating posterior distributions of GLO parameters (location: top, scale: middle, shape: bottom) for simulated data.
 Left column shows only systematic data, right includes historical period.
 95% quantiles illustrated with true value and posterior mean.
+Uses a 5% acceptance rate and 10000 candidate parameter sets.